 “Ok, AID.
 Bring it up on the screen.
 I’ll be right there.”
 Albion headed back through his ship, his steps slow and measured.
 The familiar sensation of sweat formed in the small of his back, his heart beat increased until it was drubbing in his ears.
 He forced down a wave of nausea and stepped inside the cockpit.

 Captain Albion stopped.
 The large viewer in front of the captain’s chair was engulfed.
 There was no other word for it.
-The alien ship dwarfed Albion’s frigate, it’s design unlike anything he had ever seen.
+The alien ship dwarfed Albion’s frigate, its design unlike anything he had ever seen; twisted hull that looped and curved at impossible angles.
 Try as he might Albion found he couldn’t focus on any one part of the juggernaut.
-The ship’s strange blue-green colour seemed to shimmer and roll causing hiss eyes to fall off it.
+The ship’s strange blue-green colour seemed to shimmer and roll causing hiss eyes to slide off it.

 He gripped the back of his chair and spun it towards him, easing his shaking body into a sitting position.

 Albion found himself holding his breath and forced himself to breathe.
 In through the nose, out through the mouth…